Native Boots

 Process

-Native currently has a pretty wide verity of boots on the scale from summer to winter boots.
-Some lean more towards hiking while some lean towards snow.
-A key design feature of all these boot is that there’s little to no difference between the mens and womens design (aside from fit).
+Native currently has a pretty wide variety of boots on the scale from summer to winter boots.
+Some lean more towards hiking, while some lean towards snow.
+A key design feature of all these boots is that there’s little to no difference between the men's and women's designs (aside from fit).

 I chose to design a winter boot as it is currently a gap in the Native line.
 I began with some background, market, and material research, visiting a few stores and looking at online reviews.
+I started with thumbnail sketches for quick brainstorming with style and proportion, then moved to slightly more detailed sketches to experiment with individual elements.
 I decided to move forwards with a design that combined a classic look with new and innovative materials and construction methods.
-I started with thumbnail sketches for quick brainstorming with style and proportion, then moved to slightly more detailed sketches to experiment with individual elements.
-Once I settled on a basic concept, I moved into Illustrator and began refining, making adjustments based on feedback and manufacturability.
+Once I settled on a basic concept, I moved into Illustrator and began refining, making adjustments based on feedback and manufactureability.